About the library

 Uppsala University Library has a long history; it was founded in 1620 by Gustavus Adolphus, who also donated the first collections.
 The first Library was housed in a building that was later demolished, close to the cathedral.
 In 1841, Carolina Rediviva was completed as the University Library, and at that time, the collections numbered about 100,000 items.
 Read more about the Library's history.

 The University Library has rare and valuable collections, that constitute a unique cultural heritage.
 The collections can be searched in the Library catalogues and be studied in the special reading rooms.
-Unfortunately some books have gone missing through the ages.
 The Carolina shop (closed during the rebuilding of Carolina Rediviva 2017-2018; some items are sold in the Service Centre at the University Main Hall during this time) has a broad range of goods for sale, with links to the Library and the exhibitions.
 Several of the products in the shop are unique to Uppsala University.